 This perspective often comes from wanting to help talent focus on the meaningful things that will increase their bottom line, and I’m sure it is, at its core, well-intentioned.
 There’s a valid argument that a voice actor’s daily efforts should be expended primarily on tasks that generate work directly, such as auditioning and marketing.
 However, dismissing the value of awards for demo reels misses two critical points, one of which is directly salient to the bottom line of voice actors competing for these awards.

 First and foremost, one must consider the opportunity provided to a voiceover artist simply by submitting for a Voice Arts Award or One Voice Award.
-Both of these competitions are judged by dozens of the most prominent talent agents, managers, and casting directors in the industry.
-Agents from all of the biggest LA and NYC agencies have participated, as have casting directors from all of the major casting companies and even Disney, as well as representatives from the most sought-after and selective management companies.
+These competitions are judged by dozens of the industry’s most prominent talent agents, managers, and casting directors.
+Agents from the biggest LA and NYC agencies have participated, as have casting directors from all of the significant casting companies and even Disney, as well as representatives from the most sought-after and selective management companies.

 There is another benefit to these awards as well, though more indirect.

 Since the Voice Arts Awards launched almost a decade ago, the industry’s best demo producers have been forced to up their game.
-The chance for an award should absolutely not be the primary decision point one relies on in selecting a demo producer, but it certainly can play a factor in some voiceover talents’ process of deciding whom to work with.
-This has led to friendly competition among top producers, and has also required all of us to pay more attention to the finest details of scripting, direction, and production.
+The chance for an award should not be the primary decision point one relies on in selecting a demo producer.
+Still, it can play a factor in some voiceover talents’ deciding whom to work with.
+This has led to friendly competition among top producers and required us to pay more attention to the finest details of scripting, direction, and production.

-Without a doubt, the quality of demos being produced by the top ten demo producers is considerably higher today than it was ten years ago, and this is largely a result of industry awards creating a more competitive landscape.
-This means that more talent are getting top-level competitive demos, and these superior quality reels do ultimately lead to more and better work.
+Undoubtedly, the quality of demos produced by the top ten demo producers is considerably higher today than it was ten years ago.
+This is essentially a result of industry awards creating a more competitive landscape.
+This means that more talent is getting top-level competitive demos, and these superior-quality reels ultimately lead to more and better work.